bstow/origin-router.js/README.md

 router.add('/:pet/homework',
     function(args) { console.log('My ' + args.pet + ' ate my homework'); })

-// route some more paths ...
-router.route('/dog/brown'); // outputs 'I have a brown colored dog' router.route('/cat/white'); // outputs 'I have a white colored cat' router.route('/fish/homework'); // outputs 'My fish at my homework' router.route('/dog/homework');  // outputs 'I have a homework colored dog'
+// route some more paths that match the added routes ... router.route('/dog/brown'); // outputs 'I have a brown colored dog' router.route('cat/white'); // outputs 'I have a white colored cat' router.route('/fish/homework'); // outputs 'My fish at my homework' router.route('/dog/homework');  // outputs 'I have a homework colored dog'
                                 // this is routed by the dog route and not